tuokaikyle/portfolio/README.md

 ## Notes

-Currently the content on front page is frontPage.md + Skills, as a result the Skills section is repeated in two pages: Front and Resume.
-You may consider to change it to frontPage.md + something else.
+Currently the content on front page is frontPage.md + Skills, as a result the Skills section is repeated twice, in Front and Resume.
+You may consider to change to frontPage.md + something else.

 ## To be done